ePages-de/epages-devportal/_posts/2018/2018-10-25-codetalks.md

 2. "Service Workers: The Technology Behind Progressive Web Apps" - Felix Gessert (Baqend)

-* Learned about manifest.json to configure a PWA
+* Learned about manifest.json to configure a Progressive Web App (PWA)
 * Learned how to preload website contents using service workers, events and lifetime
 * Learned some restrictions on service workers (current directory scope)
 * Learned about service worker cache

--> will def. try to create a PWA!
+As a result I will definitely try to create my first own PWA!

 ---